Westminster Food & Nutrition Forum

 Further sessions will consider public engagement on gene-edited products, assessing latest trends in consumer preferences and how best to address concerns around food safety and potential development of new toxins, with discussion on understanding, awareness, and marketing.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from Defra; FSA; the Welsh Government; and The Scottish Government.
+As well as key stakeholders, those due to attend include officials from Defra; DBT; FSA; FSS; CCC; the Welsh Government; and The Scottish Government.

 Keynote Speakers